PlanterApp/planter_blog/content/posts/all-about-starting-seeds-indoors/index.md

 alt = "Young seedlings growing in a foil tray" caption = "Young seedlings started indoors"
 +++
+*This is the third post in our [Seed Starting](https://blog-preview.planter.garden/series/seed-starting/) series.*

 It can seem like a hassle to start seeds indoors- why bother if you can plant seeds directly in the garden?
 For some plants, starting seeds indoors is not just a nice-to-do, it’s a must-do!
 In this article we’ll cover the whys, whens, and hows of starting seeds indoors.

 ### Why Start Seeds Indoors?